ClaireLepault/systematic-search-wos-scopus/README.md

 * [3_First_processing](3_First_processing.ipynb): Includes the merge of Scopus and Web of Science databases and some text mining on titles, abstracts and authors keywords to visualize years of projection and coutries studies inside the final database.
 To access online the graphs, you can use the nbviewer from Jupyter on this [page](https://nbviewer.jupyter.org/github/ClaireLepault/systematic-search-wos-scopus/blob/master/3_First_processing.ipynb) because Github doesn’t show interactive graphs as these ones created with the plotly library.

-To applicate the systematic search techniques, the following equations have been used on November 6th, 2019:
+To apply the systematic search techniques, the following equations have been used on November 6th, 2019:

 * On WoS : <br>
   * TS = (("environment" OR "enabling condition*") AND ("greenhouse gas reduct*" OR decarboni?ation OR "climate change mitigation"))